Malta Virtual Financial Asset (VFA) / Cryptocurrency Exchange License

 With a solid background in the online foreign exchange industry and extensive legal experience in the fintech space, Atomiq Consulting is the ideal partner to assist your firm with obtaining a cryptocurrency exchange license in Malta.

-If you are interested in applying for a virtual financial asset license in Malta or an alternative jurisdiction then contact us today for independent assessment and solutions.
+If you are interested in applying for a virtual financial asset license in Malta or an alternative jurisdiction then contact us today for independent assessment and outline of solutions.

 Interested in Obtaining a Malta Cryptocurrency Exchange License?
 Contact Us Today!